populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 <br />

-**Q1: How many samples and variants does the downloaded PLINK file-set consist of?**
+**Q1: How many samples and variants do the downloaded PLINK file-set consist of?**

 <br />

-Open R in the exercise directory (don’t close it before this manual states that you should) and type:
+Now open R in the exercises directory (don’t close it before this manual states that you should) and type:
 ```R
 popinfo <- read.table("pop.info")
 table(popinfo[,1])